pubnub/pubnub-mcp-server/resources/sdk_docs/dart_files.md

 ### Returns

-downloadFile() returns DownloadFileResult with:
+DownloadFileResult:
 - fileContent (dynamic): Bytes of the downloaded file.

 ## Delete file

-Delete a file from the specified channel.
+Delete a file from a channel.

 ### Method(s)